ICC prosecutors: US forces may have committed war crimes | Metro News

 Even though the United States is not a member of the court, Americans could still face prosecution at its headquarters in The Hague if they commit crimes within its jurisdiction in a country that is a member, such as Afghanistan, and are not prosecuted at home.

-So far, all of the ICC's trials have dealt with crimes committed in Africa.
+The report noted that U.S. authorities have conducted dozens of investigations and court-martial cases and says ICC prosecutors are seeking further clarifications on their scope before deciding whether any American cases would be admissible at the ICC.

-Prosecutors say investigations also are reportedly under way in Poland, Romania and Lithuania — all signatories to the Rome Statute — into possible crimes at CIA detention facilities in those countries.
+ICC prosecutors also say investigations are reportedly under way in Poland, Romania and Lithuania — all signatories to the Rome Statute — into possible crimes at CIA detention facilities in those countries.

 The same report said that Taliban and Afghan government forces also may have used torture and committed other atrocities in that country's long and bitter conflict.
 The report says that the Taliban and its affiliates killed thousands of people and are suspected of committing war crimes including murder, recruiting and conscripting child soldiers and attacking civilians and humanitarian workers.

-Referring to the alleged U.S. war crimes, the report said they "were not the abuses of a few isolated individuals.
-Rather, they appear to have been committed as part of approved interrogation techniques in an attempt to extract 'actionable intelligence' from detainees."
+Referring to the alleged U.S. war crimes, the report said they "appear to have been committed as part of approved interrogation techniques in an attempt to extract 'actionable intelligence' from detainees."

 The report adds that, "The information available suggests that victims were deliberately subjected to physical and psychological violence, and that crimes were allegedly committed with particular cruelty and in a manner that debased the basic human dignity of the victims."